About the Hall of Fame

-It was Friday evening, October 12, 2012, in Louisville, KY when the 49th and 50th legends of the blindness field, Phil Hatlen and Pete Wurzburger, were inducted in to the Hall of Fame.
-The venue was the Galt House Hotel and the event was a part of APH's 144th Annual Meeting.
-The ceremony began with a video showing all 50 inductees immediately followed by Hall Governing Board Chair Jane Erin sharing the history and purpose of the Hall.
+Friday evening, October 12, 2012, the 49th and 50th leaders and legends of the blindness field, Phil Hatlen and Pete Wurzburger, were inducted in to the Hall of Fame.
+The event was hosted at the Galt House Hotel as a part of APH’s 144th Annual Meeting.
+A video of the 50 inductees was followed by Hall Governing Board Chair Jane Erin sharing the history and purpose of the Hall.

 Dr. Erin then moved effortlessly in to the Induction Ceremony of these two giants.
 First came Phil Hatlen.
 Responding with heartfelt reflections about Dr. Hatlen, who could not attend due to recent surgery, was his son Jim.
 Then came Pete Wurzburger’s induction with his daughter Kristie offering very special remembrances.

 On that special night, the Hall inducted two icons of our field who were also great friends—and that made this event even warmer and more touching.